carla-simulator/carla/Docs/python_api_tutorial.md

 ```

 In this example we have attached a camera to a vehicle, and told the camera to
-save to disk each of the images generated.
+save to disk each of the images that are going to be generated.

 The full list of sensors and their measurement is explained in
 [Cameras and sensors](cameras_and_sensors.md).

 #### Other actors

-Apart from vehicles and sensors, there are many other actors in the world.
+Apart from vehicles and sensors, there are a few other actors in the world.
 The
-full list can be requested to the world
+full list can be requested to the world with

 ```py
 actor_list = world.get_actors()